 For this recipe I was sent the Cactus Kabob (pictured below) to review and here’s what I found;

 - The tips are fairly sharp, making it easy to thread the meat & veggies on the skewer.

-- Perfect for a smaller family – it keeps the food neat & compact on the grill.
+- It’s perfect for a smaller family – it keeps the food neat & compact on the grill.

-- The “arms” of the skewer are flat, not rounded – meaning the food on the skewers doesn’t roll around when you turn it.
-It’s super easy to grill with.
+- The “arms” of the skewer are flat, not rounded – meaning the food on the skewers don’t roll around when you turn it, making it super easy to grill with!

 - Clean-up….a breeze!
 Love that!